Recurrent Pregnancy Loss

 A miscarriage can cause significant psychologic grief for a couple and it is particularly difficult when a number of miscarriages happen.
 This may be made even worse if RPL is associated with infertility and increasing maternal age.
 It is common for couples to feel a sense of significant loss, emotional upset and helplessness after miscarriage.
 It can often be helpful for a couple in this situation to attend a self-help group or see a counselor.
 A referral will commonly be made to the RPL clinic after two or three consecutive losses.

-The following investigations may be ordered by your physician: A sonohysterogram (SHG) or hysterosalpingogram (HSG) may be performed to ensure the uterine cavity is normal.
+The following tests may be ordered by your physician: A sonohysterogram (SHG) or hysterosalpingogram (HSG) may be performed to ensure the uterine cavity is normal.
 A genetic test or chromosomal test may be obtained from both partners to ensure there is no genetic abnormality, which is being passed on to the fetus that may cause RPL.
 This is a relatively uncommon cause of loss and is found in approximately 3% of couples.
 Tests may be performed for autoimmune disease and antiphospholipid antibodies.
 It is important to understand that in 50% of cases of RPL, no apparent cause will be found.

 Treatment